Glatzli/model_comparison_codes/README.md

 - preliminary work (Fabian Schöni, cosma)

 Questions for meeting:
-- presentation: start with what is a cold pool?
-- other literature to compare
-- research goals: find extent: look at 2m temperature => get overview of valley res.
+- research goals: find extent: look at 2m temperature => get overview of valley resolution (i.e. where valley is)

-- How should I best present 6 temp timeseries plots? -> maybe first obs than model
-- interpolation: matters more for quantitative analysis, for timerseries in vertical plots not that necessary
-- hydrostatic for pot temp (pressure)
+- interpolation: matters more for quantitative analysis, for timerseries in vertical plots not that necessary (maybe use hydrostatic approach for HATPRO pot temp calculation (pressure))

+"missing" data:
 - Hannes only looked at SEB in AROME and WRF right? for UM no output -> manuela will ask peter for missing data
 - make table for each model for surface & above surface: what can i calc where: schöni's thesis helps probably smth
 - Why are models too warm research goal: look at temp equation and probably only radiation/advection which dominates? other terms parametrised probably & all different?...